ahmet794/Calculator/README.md

 # Calculator

-This repository contains a demonstration of test-driven development (TTD) using Java and JUnit.
+This repository contains a demonstration of test-driven development (TTD) using Java and JUnit and Software developing using design patterns.
 The code in this repository implements a simple calculator that can evaluate basic mathematical expressions.

 The repository includes a src directory containing the Java source code for the calculator, as well as a tests